omarhd66/monitor_kpis/README.md

 # monitor_kpis

-# This code diplay nicely kpis graphs
+# This code diplay nicely KPI graphs

 The kpis are collected remotly from oracle database and stored in a dataframe